mgula57/mlb_showdown_card_bot/README.md

 The Expanded Style is made for the new school Showdown fan who prefers the 2002-2005 sets.
 In this style, hitters have higher Onbase numbers (between 7-16) but less impactful charts.
 Charts also expand past 20, creating possible results outside of the normal 1-20 range.
 It uses the 2005 set as a starting point, but alters the original formula to fix gaps while maintaining compatibility.

 Changes from 2005 set:
-- **SPEED**: Reduces maximum speed to 25, helping reduce automatic steals and advances from players like Lou Brock and Rickey Henderson.
-- **HITTING**: The formula has been tweaked to account for the shift in balance between hitter and pitcher.
-Hitter charts will be slightly better than in the 2005 set to due to better Pitcher opponents!
 - **PITCHER CHART HRS**: To account for an increase in HRs, the minimum requirement for HR on a pitcher's chart has decreased, resulting in more HR results.
 - **MORE COMMAND-OUT COMBINATIONS**: In order to increase variety and accuracy of cards, more possible Onbase/Control + Out combinations have been added.
 For example it is possible to have a 4 Control pitcher with 19 outs, or a 10 Onbase hitter with 8 Outs.
 This will help increase balance of low onbase and high SLG hitters (ex: Javy Baez), who under normal Showdown constraints were constrained to lower Onbase numbers.
-- **STRIKEOUTS**: The number of strikeouts on a hitters chart should slightly decrease, with the assumption that pitcher charts will have more SO results than in 2002-2005.
 - **DEFENSIVE RANGES**: Certain positions will see an increase in AVG in-game defense.
 This includes SS, CF, and 3B.
 Ex: 2021 Francisco Lindor goes from +3 SS in 2005 set to +4 SS in CLASSIC/EXPANDED sets.
 It also allows for negative defense across all positions (ex: Matt Kemp 2010).
 - **NUMBER OF POSITIONS**: Now a player has a maximum of 3 available positions.
 This provides more value to super utility players like Ben Zobrist and Kris Bryant.